 By joining the staff at the Wool Cabin, I am very excited to share my experience and expertise with all fiber folks - I can crochet too.
 I hope I see you at the shop with your conundrums.
 They always happen!
 Or I'll teach you how to knit!
 Knitting goes well with all seasons!

 I have been knitting almost all of my life.
 My grandmother knit beautifully.
 Her knitting was born of necessity.
 Buying clothing was just too expensive.
 She taught each of her grandchildren to enjoy knitting.

 My three adult children are now learning to knit.
 It is a wonderful feeling to know that the knitting tradition continues in our family.

 Vivian has been knitting for about 15 years, and has tried everything from socks to lace circular shawls.
 She loves to knit anything that reminds her of the half a dozen fandoms she’s currently obsessed with.
 She’s a mother and aspiring writer.

+There is something magical about a local yarn shop, and I hope to share that magic with everyone who walks through the door.
 Working at The Wool Cabin combines two of my favorite things: working with people and being creative.
 So come on in and spin a yarn with us!
 Fiber folk make the best friends.